ddmills/geotic/readme.md

 npm install geotic
 ```

+For a full-fledged example, checkout [snail6](https://github.com/luetkemj/snail6), a roguelike that makes use of geotic, by @luetkemj.

 Below is a contrived example which shows the absolute basics of geotic.
 [A larger example
 with pixi, rollup, and babel, can be found here.](https://github.com/ddmills/geotic-example)